 4) Pseudomonas aeruginosa

-025. A secondary purulent wound is a wound:
+025. A secondary purulent wound is considered to be a wound:

 1) after opening the focus of purulent inflammation